 - Coin your own blog names with parts of your business name or your personal name.

 Now that you have an idea about the different types of blog names let’s head over to our blog name generator section that will assist you in finding the best blog names.

 Now that you know what type of domain is right for your business let’s quickly start exploring all the tools one by one.

-Lean Domain Search is my favorite go to blog name generator tool and it never disappoints me.
+Lean Domain Search is my favorite go-to blog name generator tool and it never disappoints me.
 It’s so good that it got acquired by Automattic, the company behind WordPress.

 On a side note, here are 23+ benefits of blogging that will blow your mind.

-One of the best features I love about this tool is, they give the highest priority to .com domain names while scraping it from Namecheap, Godaddy, and Bluehost.
+One of the best features I love about this tool is, that they give the highest priority to .com domain names while scraping it from Namecheap, Godaddy, and Bluehost.
 On top of that, it also helps you find whether the name is available on Twitter or not.

-Like for this example, I tried searching for a blog name related to my niche, “blogging”.
+For this example, I tried searching for a blog name related to my niche, “blogging”.